Special Situations

 What To Do Next

 1. Check whether you signed an ABN.
 If your provider gave you an Advance Beneficiary Notice before the test and you signed it, you may be financially responsible.
-If you did not receive an ABN, the lab generally cannot bill you for a denied test.
+If you did not receive an ABN, the lab generally cannot bill you for a test denied as not medically necessary — though that protection does not extend to tests Medicare never covers under any diagnosis.

 2. Contact your doctor’s office first.
 Ask them to review the diagnosis code on the claim.
-If a more specific or accurate code applies, they may be able to resubmit the claim without a formal appeal.
+If a more specific or accurate code applies, they supply it to the lab, which resubmits the claim — the lab cannot choose a code on its own.
+This route is usually faster than a formal appeal.

 3. Review your denial notice.
 Your Medicare Summary Notice (MSN) or Explanation of Benefits (EOB) will indicate the reason for the denial.
 Look for references to medical necessity, coverage criteria, or frequency limits.